 When you get books and booklets printed online, always count the cover pages – even if they’re blank.
 In our bulleted example, notice that we counted the front cover as two pages (front & back), and we counted the back as two pages (front & back).
 In many cases, both inside cover pages have no content, especially with hardbound books.
 Either way, every page in the book must be counted to get an accurate printer page count.

 The only time when blank pages are not counted, are when single sided printing is ordered.
-This option is only available on spiral binding and wire-o booklets.
+This option is only available on spiral binding and wire o binding.
 To avoid confusion, reference the PDF page count for accuracy.

 At Printivity, when you talk with one of our service representatives about your booklet pages, they will almost always talk in terms of “pages of a book.”
 This is how we quote the pricing for your booklet printing project.